NeuroFEM: Roadmap for AI-Assisted Optimal Geometry

 Phase 1–2 (Core + Features): Simulation workbench for task authoring.
 Manual mesh preparation.
 MOOSE integration for authoritative structural and thermal FEA.
 Result visualization and comparison.

-Phase 3 (Organic + Optimization): Foundation model deployment as Approximate expert.
-Inverse design for structural topology optimization.
+Phase 3 (Organic + Optimization): Foundation model deployment as an Approximate expert.
+Inverse-design workflow for structural topology optimization.
 Design space explorer for parameter sweeps and trade studies.
 Confidence gating active.

 Phase 4 (Production): Full autonomous data factory operational.
 Multi-physics coupled optimization.
 Generative design with manufacturing constraints.
 Benchmark suite for regulatory qualification.
 Publication and IP strategy execution.